-This book contains all the necessary fitting and operating instructions for your Triton T100si electric shower.
-Please read them carefully.
+This book contains all the necessary fitting and operating instructions for your Triton Millennium Care electric shower.
+Take time to read this book thoroughly and familiarise yourself with all instructions before commencing installation.
+Please keep it for future reference.

 The shower installation must be carried out by a suitably qualified person and in the sequence of this instruction book.